HaBsor National Park (Eshkol Park) – Visitors Guide

 Adult 22 NIS, child 9 NIS, and student 19 NIS.
 Free for National Parks annual subscribers.

-If you visit several National Parks, then consider purchasing a combo ticket.
-You can find additional info at National Parks And Nature Reserves.
+If you visit several National Parks, consider purchasing a combo ticket.
+Additional information is available at National Parks and Nature Reserves.

 Note: opening hours and ticket prices were updated in November 2022.
 In any case, recheck the official site before visiting.